awkwordplay/awkwordplay.github.io/_posts/2014-12-01-everyday-hassles-in-go.markdown

 #### Lack of deriving

 Default implementations for certain interfaces should be provided.
-How can Go print out our structs or maps currectly?
+How can Go print out our structs or maps correctly?
 We don't know.
 It is done with reflection, which is runtime concept and sidesteps the type system entirely.
 The ad hoc, edge case laden nature of Go shows here again.
 For those who are unfamiliar with the concept.

 If we define a record (struct in Go land), and we want to print an instance of it, we get a compile error.